How to Install phpMyAdmin on Debian 12

 Step 1.4: Install and Set Up MariaDB on Debian 12

-This guide uses the MariaDB open-source relational database management system instead of MySQL.
+This guide uses the MariaDB open-source relational database management system (RDBMS) instead of MySQL.
 MariaDB and MySQL are compatible, and many commands and features are identical.

 Install MariaDB with the following command: